Healthy Homes Assessment Waitangirua

 Home Assessments Waitangirua for Rental Properties

-• Is the sub floor space insulated and is a ground water barrier in place?
+• Is the sub floor space well-insulated?
+Is there a ground moisture barrier in place?

-• Are there enough drainage and stopping of draughts?
+• Are there enough drainage and the draught is stopped?

 • Does the house has enough ventilation, including extractor fans?